Chandi Veeran: Production

 The film began production in June 2014, with Bala opting to fund a film to be directed by Sarkunam starring Atharvaa in the lead role.
 Despite early reports that the film would be titled Puzhudhi Parakkum Ooru, the makers denied the claim.
 The film progressed without a title till January 2015, when the team christened the project as Chandi Veeran.
-Bala sold the film to Sri Green Productions thereafter, after the film was completed and the third schedule was finished at Rajapalayam, mannarkudi and Alathur.
+Bala sold the film to Sri Green Productions thereafter, after the film was completed and the third schedule was finished at KASANGADU, Rajapalayam, mannarkudi and Alathur.

-Later the satellite rights were sold to Vijay Television.

 Soundtrack

 The soundtrack was composed by S. N. Arunagiri.